elicassion/sugarl/README.md

 All experiment scripts are under `scripts/`, with the format `<env>_<setting>.sh` Please ensure that the env and setting match the agent when launching jobs.

-All experiment scripts automatically scale all tasks to your GPUs.
-Please modify the gpu behavior (`CUDA_VISIBLE_DEVICES=<x>`) in the script if
-- you are sharing GPU with others
-- either VRAM or RAM is not sufficient for scaling all jobs

 **Resource requirement reference (SUGARL)**: